IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 Base Command Arguments
 ----------------------

-The following are the base command arguments for the CLI:
+The following are base command arguments for the CLI:

     .. code-block:: bash